Dacian22/Medicar/README.md

 The folder `Artifacts` contains pdf-files with presentation slides and information about the LLM evaluation.
 `Resources` includes csv-files with the LLM outputs for evaluation purposes as well as a heuristic file of orders and the osm-file of the University Hospital of Freiburg.
-The folder `docs` exists to include picture in the README.
+The folder `docs` exists to include pictures in the README.
 ### Module `Simulation`
 The module `Simulation` connects the two other main modules `OrderManager` and `Vehicle`.
 The `OrderManager` sends an MQTT-message to the `Simulation` under the topic “/order”.
-The module `Simulation` creates the route for the order and sends it via MQQT to `Vehicle` under the topic “/vehicles” such that the order can be fulfilled.
+The module `Simulation` creates the route for the order and sends it via MQQT to `Vehicle` under the topic “/vehicles” such that the order can be fulfilled and gets responses regarding the current state.
 Furthermore, `Simulation` includes all the LLM models to handle the impact of events to the graph and the routing of the vehicles.
 | File                      | Role                                                     |
 |---------------------------|----------------------------------------------------------|
 | `main.py`                 | Main script to build the graph and activate the routing  |